mu-semtech/mu-migrations-service/README.md

 The migration will be ran when the mu-migrations-service starts up, and output about the status of the ran migrations will be written to the database for later inspection.

+## Configuration

+The migration service supports configuration via environment variables.

+### Large datasets and batch size
+Triple stores typically can only handle a certain amount of triples to be ingested per request.
+The migration service supports batching to split of large datasets in multiple requests.
+This can be configured with the `BATCH_SIZE` environment variable.
+If an error occurs during batch ingestion the batch size will be halved and the request retried until `MINIMUM_BATCH_SIZE` is reached.
+At this point an error will be thrown.

+To make sure a dataset is loaded completely it will first be ingested into a temporary graph, on success the contents will be added to the target graph with a SPARQL Graph query.

+- `BATCH_SIZE`: amount of triples to insert in one go (default: 12000)
+- `MINIMUM_BATCH_SIZE`: if the batch size drops below this number the service will stop with an error. (default: 100)

+### General configuration
+This microservice is based on the [mu-ruby template](https://github.com/mu-semtech/mu-ruby-template) and supports the environment variables documented in its [README](https://github.com/mu-semtech/mu-ruby-template#configuration).